kimwalisch/primesieve/examples/README.md

 Build instructions (Unix-like OSes)
 -----------------------------------

-Open a terminal and `cd' into the primesieve (parent) directory.
-Then run the commands below:
+Open a terminal and `cd' into the primesieve (parent) directory, then run the commands:

 ```sh
 $ ./configure --enable-examples